The History of Ketamine: From Anesthetic to Mental Health Treatment

 Where it was used as a field anesthetic.Its ability to provide effective anesthesia without significantly depressing the respiratory system made it ideal for combat situations.

-Transition to Mental Health Treatment
+Transition to Mental Health Treatments

 Discovery of Antidepressant Properties

 The early 2000s marked a pivotal shift in the application of ketamine.
 Ketamine treatment for depression researchers discovered the rapid and potent antidepressant effects, particularly in individuals with treatment-resistant depression.
-Unlike traditional antidepressants, which often take weeks to produce noticeable effects, ketamine was shown to alleviate symptoms of depression or other mental illnesses within hours.
-This breakthrough redefined the potential of ketamine and opened new avenues for its use in psychiatric medicine.

 Current Applications